 Filling a substantial void in our understanding of the history of airpower in Vietnam, this book provides the first comprehensive treatment of the air wars in Vietnam.
 Brian Laslie traces the complete history of these air wars from the beginning of American involvement until final withdrawal.
 Detailing the competing roles and actions of the air elements of the United States Army, Navy, and Air Force, the author considers the strategic, operational, and tactical levels of war.
 He also looks at the air war from the perspective of the North Vietnamese Air Force.
 Most important for understanding the US defeat, Laslie illustrates the perils of a nation building a one-dimensional fighting force capable of supporting only one type of war.

-Brian D. Laslie is deputy command historian at the North American Aerospace Defense Command (NORAD) and United States Northern Command (USNORTHCOM) and adjunct professor of history at the United States Air Force Academy.
+Brian D. Laslie is the Command Historian at the United States Air Force Academy.
 He is the author of The Air Force Way of War: U.S. Tactics and Training after Vietnam.

 Likely from the following:

 Mark Clodfelter, author of The Limits of Air Power

 The various aspects of aerial warfare in Vietnam have been well studied, but historian Brian Laslie is the first to attempt an overall description and assessment of what he rightly calls the air "wars" of Vietnam.
 In the process, he thoroughly debunks a key aspect of the Lost Cause mythology that grew out of the American failure in Vietnam: the claim that air power, if properly employed, could have won the war.
 The book constitutes an excellent starting point for anyone seriously interested in the air wars of Vietnam.